wendyverdonk93/docs/content/getting-started/set-up-your-account/user-guide/setting-your-notification-url.md

 ---
-title : "Setting your notification URL"
+title: Setting your notification URL
-weight: 110
+weight: 80
-meta_title: "MultiSafepay account - Setting your notification URL - MultiSafepay Docs"
+meta_title: "Getting started - Setting your notification URL - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
-read_more: '.'
+read_more: "."
 aliases:
     - /tools/multisafepay-control/set-your-notification-url
     - /tools/multisafepay-control/setting-your-notification-url
+    - /account/multisafepay-account/setting-your-notification-url/
 ---

 You can use the [notification URL](/developer/api/notification-url/) to automatically update an order in the backend of your ecommerce platform when you [manually generate a payment link](/tools/multisafepay-control/manually-generated-payment-link) in your MultiSafepay account.

 **Note:** If the notification URL is not correctly set, the order does not update and you may need to manually enter a URL in the **Notification URL** field in your MultiSafepay account.